Mike’s Top Ten of 1951

 The Thing from Another World

-11-20: An American in Paris, Angels in the Outfield, The Blue Veil, A Christmas Carol, Come Fill the Cup, Decision Before Dawn, Detective Story, Fixed Bayonets!, Fourteen Hours, The Lavender Hill Mob
+11-20: An American in Paris, Angels in the Outfield, The Blue Veil, A Christmas Carol, Come Fill the Cup, The Day the Earth Stood Still, Detective Story, Fixed Bayonets!, Fourteen Hours, The Lavender Hill Mob

 Tier two: Bright Victory, The Browning Version, Death of a Salesman, The Desert Fox: The Story of Rommel, The Enforcer, Flying Leathernecks, The Frogmen, The House on Telegraph Hill, Jim Thorpe – All-American, The Magic Box, The Man in the White Suit, The Mating Season, On Moonlight Bay, Operation Pacific, People Will Talk, Quo Vadis, The Red Badge of Courage, Storm Warning, Thunder on the Hill, The Well